nathanial/oracle/ROADMAP.md

 The Oracle library provides a full-featured OpenRouter API client with:
 - Synchronous and streaming chat completions
 - Tool/function calling support
+- Multimodal/vision support for images (URL and base64)
 - Automatic retry with exponential backoff and jitter
 - Complete JSON serialization with roundtrip support
 - Model discovery and metadata querying